-" Acumen Fund (philanthropic capital invested as patient equity or debt): In LAC, Acumen has committed to giving a strong preference to companies that benefit the lives of women, Afro-Colombians, and Indigenous people.
+" ACUMEN FUND (philanthropic capital invested as patient equity or debt): In LAC, Acumen has committed to giving a strong preference to companies that benefit the lives of women, Afro-Colombians, and Indigenous people.
 It has also committed to increasing the participation of women in management at investee companies and it believes it is important to invest in women entrepreneurs.
-Lastly, Acumen has also sponsored a fund that invests in growth-stage agriculture, energy, and education companies to tackle poverty in Latin America.
-The fund will include gender
+Lastly, Acumen has also sponsored a fund that invests in growthstage agriculture, energy, and education companies to tackle poverty in Latin America.
+The fund will include gender considerations as part of due diligence activities and proactively engage with investee companies to promote gender equity.

-124. BID, BID Invest, Finnovista, Fintech: América Latina 2018: Crecimiento y consolidación 125.
-Ibid 126.
-Ibid. considerations as part of due diligence activities and proactively engage with investee companies to promote gender equity.
+^{123.} IDB, IDB Invest, Finnovista, Fintech: América Latina 2018: Crecimiento y consolidación.
+124. Ibid.

-- " Calvert Impact Capital (private debt): Calvert WIN-WIN focused on supporting the empowerment of women and addressing their needs, supporting 18 organizations in 11 countries throughout Latin America, Africa, and South Asia across sectors such as affordable housing, microfinance, healthcare and the environment.
-(WIN-WIN is now integrated across Calvert's portfolio and not a separate strategy). - " NESsT (patient private debt) invests in social enterprises that generate dignified jobs for people in need, providing tailored financing and one-to one business support.
+- " CALVERT IMPACT CAPITAL (private debt): Calvert WIN-WIN focused on supporting the empowerment of women and addressing their needs, supporting 18 organizations in 11 countries throughout Latin America, Africa, and South Asia across sectors such as affordable housing, microfinance, healthcare and the environment.
+(WIN-WIN is now integrated across Calvert's portfolio and not a separate strategy). - " NESST (patient private debt) invests in social enterprises that generate dignified jobs for people in need, providing tailored financing and one-to one business support.
 NESsT launched the first patient capital loan fund for "missing middle" social enterprises in Latin America providing investments of 50-500K alongside business support services.
-The \$20 million fund will invest in 80 companies in the next 10 years.
+The US\$20 million fund will invest in 80 companies in the next 10 years.
 The Fund will include gender impact metrics and gender-related assessments in its due diligence and investment processes.
-The aim is to make the tools and best practices of NESsT's gender lens investing available to the overall impact investing community. - " Global Partnerships (venture capital) with an office in Nicaragua, is a US impact-first investor with investment funds dedicated to expanding opportunity for people living in poverty in Sub-Saharan Africa and LAC by providing loans and early-stage investments to social enterprises that deliver market-based products and services to empower people to earn a living and improve their lives.
-Most investments have focused on women-centered finance with education and health, as well as other areas with a clear impact on women such as solar lights, health clinics, cook stoves etc. To date it has made over \$300m of impact investments, a high proportion of which have been in LAC.
+The aim is to make the tools and best practices of NESsT's gender lens investing available to the overall impact investing community. - "BLOBAL PARTNERSHIPS" (VC) with an office in Nicaragua, is a US impact-first investor with investment funds dedicated to expanding opportunity for people living in poverty in Sub-Saharan Africa and LAC by providing loans and early-stage investments to social enterprises that deliver market-based products and services to empower people to earn a living and improve their lives.
+Most investments have focused on women-centered finance with education and health, as well as other areas with a clear impact on women such as solar lights, health clinics, cook stoves etc. To date it has made over US\$300 million of impact investments, a high proportion of which have been in LAC.